s3ndotxyz/automata-sgx-sdk/README.md

 3. Update the `app/Cargo.toml` file as follows.

-    Explaination for the avaibale options of `package.metadata.sgx`:
+    Explanation for the avaibale options of `package.metadata.sgx`:
     - `path`: (required) Path to the enclave crate.
     - `config`: (required) Path to the enclave configuration file.
     - `edl`: (required) Path to the enclave EDL file.